sleebapaul/sleebapaul.github.io/_posts/2018-02-24-python-decorators.markdown

 ```
 --> Hello World!
 ```

-Note that `message` variable is called the `free variable` since it is accesible to the inner function, though it is not defined in `inner_func`.
+We see that `message` is not a `global` variable accesible to all the functions defined, rather `message` is the local variable of `outer_func`.
+Though `message` is not defined inside `inner_func`, it is accesible to the inner function.
+That's why these variables are calleds `free variables`.
 Now I'm going to make a little difference in the code, which is not calling the `inner_func`.
 {: style="text-align: justify;"}

 ```python